formewp/forme-base/README.md

 On `create-project` the `post-root-package-install` hook runs `setup-wordpress` and `init-dotenv` (i.e. all of the above)

-On install and update, the `post-install-cmd` and `post-update-cmd` hooks run `npx lerna bootstrap && npx lerna run build && npx lerna clean --yes`.
+On install and update, the `post-install-cmd` and `post-update-cmd` hooks run `npm i --omit=dev && npm run build -ws`.
 You may want to disable this on your local machine, especially if you're not symlinking your development themes and plugins, as it will run on every composer update.

-## Lerna
+## Workspaces

-Lerna enables us to install node packages and run asset builds from the server root across all plugins and themes, or more specifically, those whose directory name end with `-plugin` and `-theme` respectively (as is default for Forme), and that have a `package.json` with any necessary npm commands defined.
+NPM Workspaces enables us to install node packages and run asset builds from the server root across all plugins and themes, or more specifically, those whose directory name end with `-plugin` and `-theme` respectively (as is default for Forme), and that have a `package.json` with any necessary npm commands defined.
+The main `node_modules` directory should be in the root repo directory.

 One thing to bear in mind is that this all runs naively, so if you have some third party plugin or theme installed whose directory name ends in `-plugin` or `-theme` that contains `npm` scripts, they _will_ run, which you might not want.
-Have a look at `lerna.json` if you need to change the configuration.
+Have a look at `package.json` if you need to change the configuration.

-`npx lerna bootstrap` will run `npm install` in all matching themes and plugins.
+`npm install --omit=dev` will run across all matching themes and plugins.

-`npx lerna run build` will run `npm run build` runs in all matching themes and plugins.
+`npm run build -ws` will run `build` in all matching themes and plugins.

-`npx lerna clean` deletes the node_modules folder in all matching themes and plugins.

 These commands should run automatically on composer update/install, but you can also run them directly.